NijazK/NijazK.github.io/_posts/2021-12-06-GaussJordanSolver.markdown

     * Applications for a square matrix in orderr to find the determinant of that system.

   * Finding the Inverse of a Matrix:
-    * Guass-jordan eliminitation method allows operations to determine the imverse of a square matrix
+    * Gauss-jordan eliminitation method allows operations to determine the imverse of a square matrix

   * Find Ranks and Bases:
     * Use reduced row echelon form to compute ranks and bases of sqaure matrices